Let's play!

 tap anywhere to continue

-List as many uses as you can for a .
+List as many uses as you can for .

 No rules.
 Go.